10 Labradorite Necklaces That Will Hypnotize You - Literally!

-This lovely almond shaped cabochon of labradorite comes from Moon Magic jewelry.
+This lovely almond-shaped cabochon of labradorite comes from Silver Palace jewelry.
 It features a stone that trends toward the deep, sapphire blue tendencies of labradorite.
 Slashes of green, silver, black, and turquoise will add a rich depth to your accessory game when wearing this pendant.

 The pendant does not come with a chain but that means you can select the length that is right for your preference.
 The stone is delicately wrapped in 925 Sterling Silver with a simple bale also in 925 Sterling Silver.
 You can hang this from a wide variety of chain lengths to match any jewelry ensemble.